Enabling Distributed Tracing

 • Region—Select your Datadog region from the drop-down menu.

 Your Datadog region is related to the URL you use to access your Datadog account.
-If you do not know your Datadog region, you can refer the table in the Datadog documentation to determine the region from the URL used to access your account.
+If you do not know your Datadog region, see the table in the Datadog documentation to determine the region from the URL used to access your account.

 • API Key—Enter your Datadog API key into the field.